 Home Department – The department to which the employee is assigned during their normal employment.

 Hosting Department – The department that provides alternate duty to an injured employee.

-Where practical, employees of TTU on temporary disability because of a workers' compensation covered injury will be afforded the opportunity to return to work in light or alternate duty status.
+Where practical, employees of TTU on temporary restrictions because of a workers' compensation covered injury will be afforded the opportunity to return to work in light or alternate duty status.
 In either of these instances, the duty being offered will meet the physician's recommendations and be subject to the provisions of TTU System Regulation 07.12, Employee Leave, and this OP.

 ERTW policies should be used in all departments to keep an employee working and productive.
 In situations where ERTW is not practical, the department should initiate and continue communication with the employee, the employee's physician, and Human Resources to expedite the employee's return to regular duty.
 The department will also contact Human Resources to coordinate application for Family and Medical Leave.
 Employees on temporary disability leave suffering any permanent disability as defined by the Americans with Disabilities Act (ADA) should be provided reasonable accommodations and considered for other positions in the department for which they are qualified without job posting requirements defined in OP 70.11, Appointment of Staff Employees.
 The department should contact Human Resources to coordinate application for an ADA accommodation.